Feedpresso/blog/_posts/2015-10-16-tuning-fleet-and-etcd-on-coreos-to-avoid-unit-failures.markdown

 googleapi: got HTTP response code 500 with body: {"error":{"code":500,"message":""}}
 ```

-when you are using fleetctl or etcdctrl it is quote likely that you need to bump your _heartbeat-interval_value.
+when you are using fleetctl or etcdctrl it is quote likely that you need to bump your _heartbeat-interval_value_.

 This can be done like this in your cloud-config file: